Video: Uterus and vagina

-Structure of the uterus and vagina seen on an anterior coronal section.
+You are watching a preview.
+Go Premium to access the full video: Structure of the uterus and vagina seen in an anterior coronal section.

 Hey everyone!
 This is Nicole from Kenhub, and welcome to our tutorial on the uterus and the vagina.
 The uterus and vagina are both important parts of the female reproductive system – the former being the organ that nourishes fertilized ovum and the latter being the muscular tube through which a baby passes as well as menstrual flow.
 But before we get into that, we're going to spend some time describing some of the structural features of both – first the uterus then the vagina and the vulva.